praesongprasit/EventSiteTest/src/speakers/allen-geer.md

 talkExcerpt: How DevOps Seeds different cultural practices in small and large Kiwi Organisations
 talkStartTime: 2023-07-07T11:30:00.000+12:00
 talkEndTime: 2023-07-07T12:00:00.000+12:00
-featuredImage:
+featuredImage: /assets/images/profiles-speakers/allen_geer_og.png
-featuredImageAlt:
+featuredImageAlt: "One DevOps does not git all by Allen Geer, Cloud Platforms and Engineering Practice Lead at Provoke.
+Join us to hear Allen and other speakers at NZ Tech Rally, 7th July, Wellington"
-featureImageType:
+featureImageType: png
-featureImageWidth:
+featureImageWidth: 1200
-featureImageHeight:
+featureImageHeight: 630
 ---

 <p>New Zealand organisations use DevOps practices and culture in different ways.</p>